GetAmbassador/redux-clerk/README.md

 }
 ```

-### How do I maintain the sort order of the fetcher response?
+### How do I maintain the sort order of the fetch response?
 The fetch action creator requires a dataset key to be provided.
 Ex: `fetch('companyTypeahead')`

 Redux-clerk will store an array of UIDs from the fetch response.
 Your state would then look like this: